Where to go and what to do in Sin City.

 The large casinos and venues are home to some of the most lavish and expensive entertainment productions in the world.
 You can see everyone from Cirque du Soliel, Aerosmith, Britney Spears, Celine Dion, Aerosmith, and many more.
 You’ll be absolutely spoiled for choice and you’re guaranteed to see something spectacular that you’ve never seen before.

-You’ll need to purchase your tickets well ahead of time to guarantee your seats, buying them from touts on the day can be very expensive and potentially a scam.
+You’ll need to purchase discount Vegas show tickets well ahead of time to guarantee your seats, buying them from touts on the day can be very expensive and potentially a scam.
 You’ll be devastated if you miss out on your favorite artists and musicians.